 Reagan National Airport (DCA) is the most convenient to College Park.
 The campus is approximately a 30-minute drive/cab ride from the airport

 There are public transportation, taxi service, and SuperShuttle options for each of the airports.
-The metro stops at Reagan International airport and also at NSF (Eisenhower Avenue) and near UMD campus (College Park station - there may be a shuttle bus from the metro station to UMD campus).
+The metro stops at Reagan International airport and near UMD campus (College Park station).
 For more details about ground transportation options from each airport, see the red text at bottom of the Maps and Directions web page, under "By Air." **See note above that has modified information for summer 2019 based upon Metro shutdown.

 If you attend the NSF trip, you may choose to fly home late afternoon or evening of August 2.
 Travel time from the NSF offices to Dulles is at least one hour (and may be more during rush hour); to Reagan National you should allow at least one-half hour if during rush hour.
 The Washington DC Airport Shuttle serves both airports.
 They will pick up at the door and deliver to the airport.

 Use your favorite online map to get directions to the University of Maryland, College Park, MD.

 Travel to NSF

 We are arranging travel by bus for the group to NSF.

 Participants will stay in double-occupancy rooms in The Cambria Hotel (8321 Baltimore Avenue, College Park, MD).